linode/terraform-provider-linode/docs/data-sources/lke_cluster.md

     * `addresses` - A list of ip addresses to allow.

-      * `ipv4` - A list of individual ipv4 addresses or CIDRs to ALLOW.
+      * `ipv4` - A set of individual ipv4 addresses or CIDRs to ALLOW.

-      * `ipv6` - A list of individual ipv6 addresses or CIDRs to ALLOW.
+      * `ipv6` - A set of individual ipv6 addresses or CIDRs to ALLOW.